octo-technology/OpenTezos/docs/baking/exam.md

 ### Question 9

-For high priority baking, how much is the baking reward per endorsement?
+For a high priority baking, how much is the baking reward per endorsement?

 - [x] 0.1875 ꜩ
 - [ ] 0.8333 ꜩ